3D concrete printing: Nijmegen, Netherlands: pedestrian bridge

-Economic Impacts
+Economic impacts

 In terms of cost and economics, one advantage of 3D printed concrete is that it does not require formwork, which is used to form the mold for conventional concrete pouring.
-Formwork can account up to 50% of total concrete construction due to material and labor costs.
+Formwork can account for up to 50% of total concrete construction due to material and labor costs.
 However, there are costs associated with machinery including the print head nozzles and supplemental monitoring devices.
 In addition, 3D printed concrete mixtures often differ from conventional concrete with additions of nano-clay, nano-silica, and other chemical admixtures that aid the extrusion process.

-There are indirect economic benefits from 3D printed concrete in terms of productivity.
+There are indirect economic benefits from 3D-printed concrete in terms of productivity.
 The construction sector is often highly traditional and for the most part, processes have remained similar over the past decades.
 This is in large part because current processes are still effective in many construction applications.
-For example, a study by Garcia de Soto compared a robotically fabricated and conventionally constructed wall assembly with different degrees of complexity and found that that conventional construction outperformed robotic fabrication for simpler walls, while the robot was more productive as geometric complexity increased.
+For example, a study by Garcia de Soto compared a robotically fabricated and conventionally constructed wall assembly with different degrees of complexity and found that conventional construction outperformed robotic fabrication for simpler walls, while the robot was more productive as geometric complexity increased.
 There was no additional cost due to robotic fabrication and for both cases, material production was the driving factor for cost, as opposed to construction procedures.